The first year mostly consists of courses which will prepare you for writing your thesis and research practice or internship in the second year.

 Interest in research

-Students with a strong interest in research can, in consultation with and after approval of their study adviser, choose for a research oriented track.
+Students with a strong interest in research can choose a research oriented track.
 Within this track, the focus will be on a future career in science.
-The student participates in the course Research Master Cluster (YWU-60312).
-The student is advised to follow a research practice instead of an internship.

 The master's Animal Sciences is a very internationally oriented programme.
 There are many different nationalities within the student population as well as within the employee population.
 The master's programme of Animal Sciences offers one international study programme, in which students and universities from different countries are involved.